itaifish/nodeworld_game/README.md

 ### Getting started

-1. Fork this repository on github
+1. Fork this repository on github and clone to your local computer
 2. Run `yarn` to install all necessary dependencies
     1. If you don't have `yarn` or `nodejs/npm`, you can download and install node [here](https://nodejs.org/en), or use [nvm](https://github.com/nvm-sh/nvm) if you may need multiple versions of npm.
     2. To install yarn, run `npm i -g yarn`